adafruit/Arduino_Library_Github_Tools/README.md

 everything looks good, then run the full list through all the steps.

-Next generate all the library.properties files and save them in a subfolder called arduino_libs.
-Also set a nicer author and maintainer name.
-Notice the list of libraries from the previous step is piped to the script's standard input.
+Next generate all the library.properties files and save them in a subfolder called arduino_libs using the command below:

     python generate_properties.py --output arduino_libs --author "Adafruit" --maintainer "Adafruit <info@adafruit.com>" adafruit < adafruit_arduino_libraries.txt

+The --output parameter specifies a subdirectory to create that will be the root of all the generated library.properties files (if not specified the current directory will be used).

+The --author and --maintainer parameters specify nicer names for those properties in the generated files.

+Again the Github user/organization name is specified as the only positional parameter.

+Notice the list of Arduino libraries generated earlier is piped as standard input to the script.

-Go through the library.properties files inside the arduino_libs subfolder hiearchy and fix up any descriptions, names, etc.  Be sure to set a sensible category as the default is 'Other' (see [this page][2] for the list of possible categories).
+Now go through the library.properties files inside the arduino_libs subfolder hierarchy and fix up any descriptions, names, etc.  Be sure to set a sensible category as the default is 'Other' (see [this page][2] for the list of possible categories).

-Now upload all the library.properties files inside the arduino_libs subfolder
+Then upload all the library.properties files inside the arduino_libs subfolder
 hiearchy:

     python upload_properties.py --root arduino_libs adafruit

+The --root parameter specifies a folder that is the root of the library.properties files (i.e. the output of the last command).
+The Github user/organization is specified in the only positional parameter.

-Create and tag a 1.0.0 release for each library on Github by running (again notice the input is piped in from the list of libraries generated earlier):
+Now create and tag a 1.0.0 release for each library on Github by running:

     python create_releases.py adafruit < adafruit_arduino_libraries.txt

+The only parameter is the name of the Github user/organization, and again notice the list of Arduino libraries to process is piped in to standard input from the list generated earlier.

-Finally generate the list of Arduino library URLs to send to the Arduino team.
+Finally generate the list of Arduino library URLs to send to the Arduino team:
-The output will be piped to a file adafruit_arduino_library_urls.txt that is in the formated needed by the Arduino library system.

     python generate_list.py adafruit < adafruit_arduino_libraries.txt > adafruit_arduino_library_urls.txt

+The Github user/organization is specified as a parameter, then the input file is piped to standard input and the output list is piped to a file.

 Now send the adafruit_arduino_library_urls.txt file to the Arduino team in an issue on their Github repository (see [this page][4] for details)!

-Be aware that as Arduino libraries are changed on your Github repository they will NOT be automatically picked up by Arduino's library system.
-Only when a new tagged release is created will Arduino pick up the library as new.
+After your libraries are visible in Arduino's manager be aware as they are changed on your Github repository they will NOT be automatically picked up by Arduino's library system.
+Only when a new tagged release is created will Arduino pick up the library as updated.

 For example if a library has a tagged release with version 1.0.0 and new fixes are integrated then be sure to create a new tagged release with a higher version, like 1.0.1, after integrating the fixes.
 Arduino's library system should pick up the new tag & release after processing the library again (apparently happens